codefordenver/members/README.md

     ![graphcool deploy info](docs/img/setup4_graphcool_deployment_info.png)
     ![graphcool deply target name](docs/img/setup5_graphcool_target_name.png)
     ![graphcool deploy service name](docs/img/setup6_graphcool_service_name.png)
-8. Enter in the `Auth URL` into your browser
+8. If prompted to authenticate, enter in the `Auth URL` into your browser
 9. Sign up for Graphcool
 10. from the output from the previous command copy the `Simple API` url and add it to the `.env.local` file for variable `REACT_APP_GRAPHCOOL_API`
 11. run `npm start`